Omega 6 Omega 3 Ratio: How Much Do We Need, How Much is Too Much?

-While cutting down on or eliminating processed foods, sweets and eating out can lead to a healthier lifestyle overall, they’re not the only source of omega-6s.
-Remember, omega-6s are an essential fat for a reason!
+While cutting down on or eliminating processed foods, sweets and eating out can lead to a healthier lifestyle overall, they’re not the only source of omega 6s.
+Remember, omega 6s are an essential fat for a reason!
 We do need them, just not in excessive amounts.
-Vegetable oils aren’t the only culprit.
-We need to be aware that there are omega-6s in plenty of healthy, wholesome foods, too:
+And, vegetable oils aren’t the only culprit.
+We need to be aware that there are omega 6s in plenty of healthy, wholesome foods, too:

 Plenty of these foods can still be great sources of fuel.
 By no means am I implying that we shouldn’t eat these foods!
-Again, we absolutely shouldn’t cut out omega-6s entirely, but we could all benefit from monitoring and limiting our intake.
-Even if you eat no vegetable oils or processed foods (which, kudos to you if that’s the case!), it’s still possible to have an imbalance of omega-6s to omega-3s.
+Again, we absolutely shouldn’t cut out omega 6s entirely, but we could all benefit from monitoring and limiting our intake.
+Because, even if you eat NO vegetable oils or processed foods (which, kudos to you if that’s the case!), it’s still possible to have an imbalance of omega-6s to omega-3s.

 The Difference Between Plant and Animal Omega 3s

-To understand the different kinds of omega-3s and their benefits more fully, I highly recommend looking at the omega-3-6-9 blog!
-As a quick recap here, there are 3 main types of omega-3s—EPA, DHA, and ALA—but, they have different properties because of their different structures.
+To understand the different kinds of omega- and their benefits more fully, I highly recommend looking at theomega-3-6-9 blog!
+As a quick recap here, there are 3 main types of omega 3s—EPA, DHA, and ALA.
+But, they have different properties because of their different structures.
 Both EPA and DHA are long-chain fatty acids, while ALA is a short-chain fatty acid:

 Long-Chain: EPA & DHA

-- Has neither an anti- nor pro-inflammatory effect, is neutral in the body
+Neither anti- nor pro-inflammatory; is neutral in the body

-- Mainly found in plant sources, but also in certain animal products like dairy, specialty eggs, and some fish
+Mainly found in plant sources, but also certain animal products like dairy, specialty eggs, & some fish